-Student Designed Interdisciplinary Major (B.S. degree)
+Student Designed Interdisciplinary Major (B.A. or B.S. degree)

 For students whose academic interest does not coincide with a single department or discipline, the student designed interdisciplinary major offers an exciting alternative.
-This program consists of 52-56 credits taken in three or more disciplines.
-No more than 20 credits from any single discipline will count toward the major.
-At least 24 credits of the courses taken in the major must be numbered 300 or above.
-The student may choose his or her own pattern of concentration, putting together a group of courses linked by a coherent strand of meaning identified by the student and his or her faculty advocate.
+With this major, the student may choose a personalized pattern of concentration, putting together a group of courses linked by a coherent strand of meaning identified by the student and the faculty supervisor.